Springer homers twice, powers Blue Jays past Astros 2-1 | WTOP News

-TORONTO (AP) — George Springer homered twice against his former team, leading José Berríos and the Toronto Blue Jays over Houston 2-1 Saturday and snapping the Astros’ season-long winning streak at four.
+TORONTO (AP) — George Springer homered twice against his former team, leading José Berríos and Toronto over Houston and snapping the Astros’ four-game win streak.

 Springer’s leadoff homer in the first was the 46th of his career.
 Starting at DH, Springer connected again in the third, the 19th multi-homer game of his career.